Indiana Governor's Residence: Previous governors' residences

 Grouseland, home of Territorial Governor William Henry Harrison in Vincennes.

 Before Indiana became a state, the Indiana Territory had two governors.
 William Henry Harrison, the first governor, built a plantation-style home in Vincennes, and named it Grouseland for its many birds.
 Built in 1804, it was one of the first brick buildings in the territory.
 The home is still preserved and is a National Historic Landmark.
 Thomas Posey, the territory's second governor, had a home built in Corydon, but lived there only briefly before moving to Jeffersonville where he rented a room in a boarding house.
 The Posey House is preserved as part of a National Historic District.

 There have been six official residences of Indiana's governors since Indiana became a state, but only five were actually inhabited by the first family.
 There were four other unofficial residences that governors also lived in while no other accommodations were available.
 The first residence of a state governor was in Corydon on a small hill overlooking the first statehouse; Governor Jonathan Jennings and his wife Anne lived in it from 1816 until 1822.
 The home was visited by United States Presidents Andrew Jackson and James Monroe.
 The building is no longer standing but a new home has been built upon its original foundation and uses its cellar as a basement.
 Governor William Hendricks also lived in Corydon at Governor Hendricks Headquarters, an unofficial residence purchased by Hendricks from Davis Floyd and located on the same block as Jennings' home.
 Floyd had built the home for himself, but lost it after the Panic of 1819.
-Hendricks lived there during his term as governor, from 1822-1825, and later sold it.
+Hendricks lived there during his term as governor, from 1822 to 1825, and later sold it.

 Governor William Hendricks headquarters in Corydon.